chikatsi-Joel/solid_processing_movie/README.md

 - View videos along with their transcriptions
 - Generate a PDF or SRT file regarding the content of the video or the video timestamp

+## How to use
+To watch a video with its transcription, you need to import the file in srt format and load it before being able to view.
+When transcribing directly from the application, you can switch directly to viewing mode.

 ## Installation

 1. Clone this repository: